afahid/afahid/README.md

 •
-##Project: E-Commerce App Using SQL
+##Project: Book-Store App Using PostgreSQL
 A web application that allows users to buy products
 ### Key Features:
 - Crud Operation